Use

 The location depends on the operating system and launch options.
 See the Configuration Folder appendix for details.

-If you disable this option, machine translations will only be fetched when you use Edit Replace with Machine Translation C + M in the current segment.
-You will then have to press that combination again to insert the suggestion.
+Enable this option to automatically fetch machine translations from the providers you have enabled and configured.
+If you leave this option disabled, machine translations are only fetched when you use C + M in the current segment.
+You then have to press that combination again to insert the suggestion.

 Check this box to send only untranslated segments to the machine translation services.